Awesome Super Bowl Tailgating Food Ideas: Recipes, What To Bring & Planning Tips

 If you are lucky enough to be tailgating in the parking lot at the stadium on Super Bowl Sunday, you can usually find recycling programs.
 They often have FREE recycling bags for tailgaters!

 The use of charcoal grills and oil fryers are often prohibited at large stadiums.
 Propane grills and stoves are usually acceptable.
 Some stadiums allow the use of portable tailgate pellet grill smokers too.

 Be sure to plan your menu with all of the rules in mind.
-You don’t want to show up with food to cook on a charcoal grill and find out that you can’t use it after you arrive!
+You don’t want to show up with parking lot tailgate food that’s cooked on a charcoal grill and find out that you can’t use it after you arrive!

 Camp Stove Ideas For Tailgate Menus

 We use our propane camp stove frequently in the summer when we can’t have open flames due to wildfire restrictions.
 Here are some of our favorite camp stove recipes that are also great when tailgating.

 Dutch Oven Chili: Secret Family Recipe Revealed

 Our family LOVES chili, that’s why we have so many different recipes for different versions!
 After years of begging my brother-in-law for his recipe, he finally shared his family secrets!
 He starts with a homemade spice blend that has a little kick, adds ground beef, Italian sausage and a touch of beer.
 It simmers for at least 2 hours and once we start, we can’t stop eating it!

 Our other chili recipes include: